BertoPolo/capstone-interface/IMPROVEMENTS_TODO.md

 - Add "token required" to swagger and finish it
 - BackEnd - don't send all filtered items if not asking
 - SECURITY!!
-- Use user's bike to tell if it fits on it's bike
+- Use user's bike to tell if it fits on user's bike
 - Show some graphs in the backoffice about sales or whatever you want => https://nivo.rocks/line/
 - When search users ( -GET /users ) , be able to choose how to search by name or username (BE ready)
-- Create vouchers
+- Create discount vouchers
 - Link Cart with token/user
-- Spinner --- let a red light if something went wrong and setTimeout to remove it( only done in Login )
+- Spinner --- let a red light if something went wrong and setTimeout to remove it ( only done in Login )
-- Redo Login without duplicating code
+- Redo Login without duplicating code ( about responsiveness )